zama-ai/concrete/docs/dev/api/concrete.compiler.md

 - **key_set_cache**: #  Part of the Concrete Compiler Project, under the BSD3 License with Zama Exceptions.
 #  See https://github.com/zama-ai/concrete/blob/main/LICENSE.txt for license information.

+- **lwe_secret_key**: #  Part of the Concrete Compiler Project, under the BSD3 License with Zama Exceptions.
+#  See https://github.com/zama-ai/concrete/blob/main/LICENSE.txt for license information.

 - **client_parameters**: #  Part of the Concrete Compiler Project, under the BSD3 License with Zama Exceptions.
 #  See https://github.com/zama-ai/concrete/blob/main/LICENSE.txt for license information.